The Paul Klemperer Fellowship in the History of Medicine

 Award Information

-Each Klemperer fellow receives a stipend of $5,000 to support travel, lodging and incidental expenses for a flexible period between January 1 and December 31, 2025.
-The Klemperer Fellow is expected to spend at least four weeks in New York City, working at the New York Academy of Medicine Library.
+Each Klemperer fellow receives a stipend of $5,000 to support travel, lodging and incidental expenses for a flexible period between January 1 and December 31, 2026.
+The Klemperer Fellow is expected to spend at least four weeks in New York City, conducting research at the New York Academy of Medicine Library.
 Besides completing a research project, each fellow will be expected to make a public presentation at NYAM, contribute a post to our blog, and submit a final report.
-All fellowship work must be completed during the calendar year in which the fellowship is awarded.
+All fellowship obligations must be completed during the calendar year for which the fellowship is awarded.
+Applicants should provide specific information in their proposals about the collection items they plan to use by including a separate bibliography of resources they intend to consult with their application materials.

 Publications

-Any publications resulting from work supported by the Fellowships must acknowledge the assistance received from the New York Academy of Medicine Library.
+Any publications resulting from work supported by the fellowship must acknowledge the assistance received from the New York Academy of Medicine Library.
 Copies of such publications should be submitted to the Library.

 Contact information